droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc L - The Den of Wolves.md

 <p>The wolf's breaths are shallow and slow, sending small puffs of steam into the chilly air.
 Its dull, grey fur is matted and dirty, and its ribs are visible beneath its thin hide.<p>
 </div>

 Skennis is not asleep, only dozing.
-The players must succeed on a group DC 14 Dexterity (Stealth) check to pass without alerting him.
+The players must succeed on a group DC 21 Stealth check to Sneak without alerting him.
 If the group check fails, read:

 <div class="description">
 <p>The old wolf's head snaps upwards, revealing three swollen cuts that slice across its cheek, their edges crusted with dried blood.
 Its eyes, milky white and unseeing, stare blankly ahead as its nostrils flare, its scarred ears twitching rapidly as it sniffs the cold air.
 Its ears flatten against its skull, and it releases a low, cautious growl.</p>
 </div>

 The sound alerts Skennis to the presence of intruders, but not their identities or locations.
-The players must succeed on an additional group DC 15 Dexterity (Stealth) check to exit the room without drawing Skennis’s attention or ire.
+The players must succeed on an additional group DC 24 Stealth check to exit the room without drawing Skennis’s attention or ire.
 Otherwise, the players can quiet Skennis by healing his cuts or offering him food, which he accepts with a soft, grateful whine.
 (The cuts were left by Kiril, who “punished" Skennis for attempting to steal a mouthful of goat meat the previous night.)

 If the players treat him with kindness—rather than simply attempting to pacify him—Skennis (remaining in wolf form) motions for them to wait, then proceeds through [[#L4d.
 Deep Caves]], ascends the tunnel behind <span class="citation">Z6.
 Kiril's Cave (p.
 204)</span>, and emerges into <span class="citation">Z8.
 Ring of Stone (p.
 205)</span>.
 Upon arriving there, he briefly pauses, then barks several times in false alarm, summoning the six **wolves** from [[#L4d.
 Deep Caves]].
-(The two **werewolf brawlers** there are awoken by the disturbance, but continue to doze in their cave, lowering the DC of any Dexterity (Stealth) check made to avoid their notice to 11.)
+(The two **werewolf brawlers** there are awoken by the disturbance, but continue to doze in their cave, lowering the DC of any Stealth check made to avoid their notice to 21.)

 If the players remain in Skennis’s cave without feeding, healing, pacifying, incapacitating, or hiding from him, his growl escalates to a rumbling snarl.
 One round later, he releases a sharp, piercing howl that echoes across the walls of the cave and into the valley beyond.